nestordemeure/flaxOptimizersBenchmark/README.md

 - give some fast benchmarks to quickly evaluate new optimizers
 - give classic benchmarks, plotting functions and functionalities to help authors of deep-learning papers that want to publish a new optimizer

+**This is a work in progress, you should expect the elements in the TODO list to be done within a few weeks.**

 ## Installation

 You can install this librarie with: